swoicik/swoicik.github.io/_pages/cyod.md

 published: true
 post_date: 2018-05-31 16:59:49
 ---
-<strong>I am writing a book on Educational Technology based around the CYOD (Choos Your Own Device) 1:1 Model.</strong>
+<strong>I am writing a book on Educational Technology based around the CYOD (Choose Your Own Device) 1:1 Model.</strong>

 This is my first attempt at writing a book.
 I am writing this book entirely in the public (a good idea or an insane one?).
 You can view the progress on <a href="https://github.com/swoicik/cyod">GitHub</a> or check back to this site for updates.